 4. “Dead End Kings” (2012)

-In many ways this is “Night is the New Day” light, but the songs are just too damn good to place it any lower than this.
+In many ways this is “Night is the New Day” light (common criticism), but the songs are just too damn good to place it any lower than this.
 “Hypnone”, “The Racing Heart” and “Dead Letters” became classics for me, and the two bonus tracks are breathtaking.
 It’s also yet another Katatonia album that’s super-connected to memories of where I was living and what I was doing at the time.